iscoe/dragonfly/README.md

 Importing a dictionary will not overwrite anything that you have already translated.

 ### Hints
-A hints file can be loaded and displayed.
-It is a two column tsv file with the first column being regular expressions and the second column is text that explains the hint.
-It is matched with the words in the 2nd row (transliteration).
+Annotation hints can be configured in the tools dialog.
+Hints are represented as two columns with the first column being regular expressions and the second column is text that explains the hint.
+The row for the hints is configured in the settings.
 An example from Amharic would be:
 ```
 ^ba	prefix that represents a preposition 'in' or 'on'